GIS item JSON

 ],

-[5.046927, 51.9243133], // Top-left corner of the bounding box (longitude, latitude).
+[5.046927, 51.9243133], // Top-left coordinate of the bounding box (longitude, latitude).

-[5.126927, 51.8243163] // Bottom-right corner of the bounding box (longitude, latitude).
+[5.126927, 51.8243163] // Bottom-right coordinate of the bounding box (longitude, latitude).
+Defines the visible area where annotations can be created.

 ],

-[5.096927, 51.8843133], // First coordinate of the AOI polygon (longitude, latitude).
+[5.096927, 51.8843133], // First coordinate of the Area of Interest (AOI).

-[5.076927, 51.8843133], // Second coordinate defining the shape of the AOI.
+[5.076927, 51.8843133], // Second coordinate of the AOI polygon.

-[5.076927, 51.8643163], // Third coordinate of the AOI.
+[5.076927, 51.8643163], // Third coordinate of the AOI polygon.

-[5.096927, 51.8643163], // Fourth coordinate of the AOI.
+[5.096927, 51.8643163], // Fourth coordinate of the AOI polygon.

-[5.096927, 51.8843133] // Closing coordinate (same as the first), ensuring the polygon is closed.
+[5.096927, 51.8843133] // Closing coordinate (same as the first), forming a closed polygon.
+Defines the area where annotations are allowed.

 ]